dockwa/EmailPicker/README.md

     }
 }

-let picker = EmailPickerViewController.emailPickerModal("To share your fun results with some friends, please type their emails or select their names from the list.
-Enjoy!", completion: handler)
+let textToShow = "To share your fun results with some friends, please type their emails or select their names from the list.
+Enjoy!" let picker = EmailPickerViewController.emailPickerModal(textToShow, completion: handler)

 presentViewController(picker, animated: true, completion: nil)
 ```